zoharbabin/kaltura-discord/memory-bank/activeContext.md

 ## Current Blockers

-- Need to optimize Discord Activity for mobile clients
 - Need to implement analytics for usage tracking
 - Need to test deployment scripts with real production environment
 - Awaiting stakeholder feedback on notification system priorities